justinwash/perpetual-shred-2018-archive/README.md

   npm install --save react react-dom react-player axios

-  npm install --save-dev webpack babel-loader babel-core babel-preset-es2015 babel-preset-react babel-polyfill-stage-1 style-loader css-loader
+  npm install --save-dev webpack babel-loader babel-core babel-preset-es2015 babel-preset-react babel-preset-stage-1 style-loader css-loader

-  npm install  –g webpack webpack-dev-server
+  npm install  -g webpack webpack-dev-server

 3. Check that 'webpack' is present in your pre-build commands (if you want to bundle automatically on build).